European-Unified-ID/EUID-docs/api/v2/guides/integration-prebid-server-side.md

 When you configure the module to use Client Refresh mode, you must choose **one** of the following options for providing the token to the Prebid module.

-(**GWH_SW or MC: In the below I changed params.uid2Cookie to params.euidCookie and params.uid2Token to params.euidToken.
-Please confirm (or correct).**)

 | Option | Details | Use Case |
 | --- | --- | --- |
 | Set `params.euidCookie` to the name of the cookie that contains the response body as a JSON string. | See [Client Refresh Mode Cookie Example](#client-refresh-mode-cookie-example). | Use this option only if you're sure that there is enough space left in your cookie to store the response body.
 If you're not sure, or the cookie storage needs might vary, choose the other option. |